 You can publish or reject a moderator queue message by clicking on the and buttons.

-Published and rejected messages do not appear in the Community Questions after the chat ends.
+Published and rejected messages do not appear in the Community Discussion board after the chat ends.
 It is also possible to delete messages after they've been published, and publish rejected messages.